-8.15.2 Changing Propellers
+8.12.2 Changing Propellers

-If in the future, for any reason (such as adding a fishing tower or a similar modification, or if there is a significant change in your vessel's primary use) you feel that a different size or style of propeller could improve your vessel's performance, please send Bertram's Service Department a complete written report on your boat's past performance, including measured speeds vs. RPMs recorded with an accurate handheld tachometer.
+If in the future, for any reason (such as adding a fishing tower or a similar modification, or if there is a significant change in your vessel's primary use) you feel that a different size or style of propeller could improve your vessel's performance, please send Bertram's Service Department a complete written report on your boat's past performance, including measured speeds at 1,900, 2,100, and at maximum RPMs recorded with an accurate handheld tachometer.
 The Service Department will then check with Bertram's Design and Test Engineers to see if a change in propellers is indicated.

-8.16 Propeller Shafts
+8.13 Propeller Shafts